DATA PROCESSING ADDENDUM

 4. Logical access controls designed to manage electronic access to data and system functionality based on authority levels and job functions, (e.g., granting access on a need-to-know and least privilege basis, use of unique IDs and passwords for all users, periodic review and revoking/changing access promptly when employment terminates or changes in job functions occur).

-5. Password controls designed to manage and control password strength, expiration and usage including prohibiting users from sharing passwords and requiring that RecordLinker’s passwords that are assigned to its employees: (i) be at least eight (8) characters in length, (ii) not be stored in readable format on RecordLinker’s computer systems; (iii) must have defined complexity; and (iv) newly issued passwords must be changed after first use.
+5. Password controls designed to manage and control password strength, expiration and usage including prohibiting users from sharing passwords and requiring that RecordLinker's passwords that are assigned to its employees: (a) be at least eight (8) characters in length, (b) not be stored in readable format on RecordLinker's computer systems; (c) must have defined complexity; and (d) newly issued passwords must be changed after first use.

 6. System audit or event logging and related monitoring procedures to proactively record user access and system activity.

-7. Physical and environmental security of data centers, server room facilities and other areas containing Personal Data designed to: (i) protect information assets from unauthorized physical access, (ii) manage, monitor and log movement of persons into and out of RecordLinker’s facilities, and (iii) guard against environmental hazards such as heat, fire and water damage.
+7. Physical and environmental security of data centers, server room facilities and other areas containing Personal Information designed to: (a) protect information assets from unauthorized physical access, (b) manage, monitor and log movement of persons into and out of RecordLinker's facilities, and (c) guard against environmental hazards such as heat, fire and water damage.

 8. Operational procedures and controls to provide for configuration, monitoring and maintenance of technology and information systems, including secure disposal of systems and media to render all information or data contained therein as undecipherable or unrecoverable prior to final disposal or release from RecordLinker's possession.